 Informed consent was obtained from either the participant or parent/guardian either in a face-to-face interview with the research team or via a postal pack.
 Participants were made aware of their right to withdraw at any time.

 Previously validated questionnaires12,13 were evaluated but none deemed appropriate for the objectives of this study.
 Bespoke questionnaires were created in collaboration with the Nystagmus Network charity and encompassed open and closed questions to evaluate specifically the impact of information and support.
 Five separate questionnaires were devised with age and group appropriate questions (appendix 1-5) and data was collected between November 2016 and August 2018.

+Information collected included if the individual was certificate of visual impairment (CVI) registered (registered sight impaired), had contact with the Visual Impairment teacher service (VI teachers), or if they had contact with other visual impairment support such as that supplied independently by schools or other charities

 Results

+The survey was advertised as described in the paper and respondents were asked to contact the study team via a dedicated email address.
+251 respondents made contact and of these, 184 returned completed questionnaires and consent forms giving us a recruitment rate of 73% of those who made contact.
 A total of 184 respondents were included in the study, comprising of 89 carers (of children aged <18), 47 patients aged 4-10 years, 5 aged 11-14 years, 4 aged 15-17 years and 39 >18 years from 12 geographical regions (Table 1).

 [Table 1 here]